Paul Smiths College Conservation Easement

 Motorboats, some of significant size and horsepower, use all of the waters except Church Pond and Black Pond.

 The shorelines of the large water bodies of the St. Regis Chain of Lakes are mostly private lands.

 The portion of the Lower St. Regis Lake between the dam and the open waters of the main lake is not used much by motor boats.

 General information on fishing includes fishing tips with links to seasons, rules & regulations

 Church Pond contains largemouth bass, northern pike, and yellow perch.

-Osgood Pond is considered an excellent fishery for largemouth bass and northern pike.
-It has car top boat launch with limited parking off of the White Pine Road.
-Osgood Pond is also a popular ice fishing water.
+Osgood Pond is considered an excellent fishery for largemouth bass and northern pike, and is also a popular ice fishing water.

 Jones Pond contains large numbers of northern pike and is great ice fishing water for families.